Oil Futures Settle Sharply Lower On Recession Fears

-OTTAWA (dpa-AFX) - Crude oil prices fell on Tuesday amid concerns about the outlook for energy demand due to rising fears of a recession.
+WASHINGTON (dpa-AFX) - Oil prices fell on Wednesday, extending recent losses, as worries about energy demand amid rising fears of a global recession continued to weigh on the commodity.

-A report from the International Monetary Fund says about one third of the world economy will likely go into a recession this year.

-Traders also reacted to comments from New York Fed President William Dudley who said a U.S. economic downturn is likely.

-West Texas Intermediate Crude oil futures for February ended down $3.33 or about 4.2% at $76.93 a barrel, a two-week low.
+West Texas Intermediate Crude oil futures for February ended down $4.09 or about 5.3% at $72.84 a barrel, the lowest settlement in more than three weeks.

 Copyright(c) 2023 RTTNews.com.
 All Rights Reserved